 When Australia’s largest bike retailer 99 Bikes needed to improve customer engagement and web functionality, they looked beyond their DIY find in store solution and replaced it with stockinstore.

-“The DIY approach for the find in store solution we implemented wasn’t really working for us”, says Owen McLeod, COO at 99 Bikes.
+“The DIY approach for the Find In store solution we implemented wasn’t really working for us”, says Owen McLeod, COO at 99 Bikes.

-“Instead, we needed a solution that could co-exist with Click & Collect, because we know that when our staff get involved, it leads to a better outcome for our customers.
+“We needed a solution that could co-exist with Click & Collect, because we know that when our staff get involved, it leads to a better outcome for our customers.